-The home game against the Jayhawks, currently slated to tip-off at 2 p.m.
-ET on CBS, has WVU as a near-consensus 3-point favorite.
+The home game against the Jayhawks, currently slated to tip off at 2 p.m.
+EST on CBS, has WVU as a near-consensus 3-point favorite.
 The total for the game sits around 141 points, depending on which WV sportsbook you’re looking at.

-In the first meeting between these teams, a 79-65 Kansas win in Lawrence on Dec.
+The first meeting between these teams, a 79-65 Kansas win in Lawrence on Dec.
 22, produced some numbers that are pretty typical for both teams this season.
-The Jayhawks slightly outshot the Mountaineers (44.4% to 41.3%) while the rebound and turnover struggles were about even.
+The Jayhawks slightly outshot the Mountaineers (44.4% to 41.3%), while the rebound and turnover struggles were about even.

 In December, Kansas held WVU to just 29 points in the second half.
 This is in keeping with a larger trend in the series between these two Big 12 opponents, as the Jayhawks have won the second half in all of their past four games against West Virginia.

 For the season, KU averages allowing 13 fewer points per game than the Mountaineers.
-However, the venue of this game should be worth taking into consideration, as WVU has performed better in Morgantown.
+However, the venue of this game is worth taking into consideration, as WVU has performed better in Morgantown.
 In fact, the home team has won all of Kansas’ last four games.